Hyperbolic Random Forests: Hyperbolic Random Forests

 \subsection{HoroRF}

-In order to generalize random forests to hyperbolic space, we require a way to split data points recursively for any number of classes, regardless of the class frequency distribution, into two partitions with low impurity.
+To generalize random forests to hyperbolic space, we require a way to split data points recursively for any number of classes, regardless of the class frequency distribution, into two partitions with low impurity.
 In Euclidean space, this splitting function outputs hyperplanes to split the data.
-For hyperbolic random forests, we propose to use horospheres instead, which can be viewed as hyperbolic variants of Euclidean hyperplanes~\cite{chami2021horopca}.
+For hyperbolic random forests, we propose to use horospheres.